ProjectEvergreen/www.greenwoodjs.dev/src/pages/blog/state-of-greenwood-2025.md

           /assets/blog/greenwood-logo-1000w.webp 1000w,
           /assets/blog/greenwood-logo-1500w.webp 1500w"/>

-Looking back on the past year since our [previous end of year post for 2024](https://greenwoodjs.dev/blog/state-of-greenwood-2024/), the Greenwood team held true to its promise ensuring a broad set of ecosystem compatibility around import map generation, adapters, and package managers, as well as continuing our participation in related standards and community groups.
+Looking back on this past year since our previous [end of year post](https://greenwoodjs.dev/blog/state-of-greenwood-2024/), the Greenwood team held true to its promise in ensuring a broad set of ecosystem compatibility around import map generation, hosting adapters, and package managers, as well as continuing our participation in related standards and community groups.
+Greenwood was even featured in the latest episode of [Shop Talk Show](https://youtu.be/CuBKsa92nL0?si=Iq4adydliQ3ksN03&t=2775)!

 For component libraries, you can see demonstrations of using Greenwood with [**Spectrum Web Components**](https://github.com/thescientist13/greenwood-lit-ssr/tree/demo-spectrum), [the **USWDS**](https://github.com/thescientist13/greenwood-lit-ssr/tree/demo-uswds), and [**Web Awesome**](https://github.com/thescientist13/greenwood-lit-ssr/tree/web-awesome).
-All of these help further refine and validate Greenwood's capabilities for generating import maps, inlining and bundling CSS and package manager support; all in the pursuit of making sure you can always use your favorite library with Greenwood as simply as running `npm i`.
-In addition, we've created demonstration repos for using Greenwood with [**tRCP**](https://github.com/thescientist13/greenwood-trpc) and [**Lume**](https://github.com/thescientist13/greenwood-lume) (still dependent on upcoming changes in v0.34.0).
+These demonstration projects helped further refine and validate Greenwood's capabilities for generating import maps, inlining and bundling of CSS, and supporting the most popular package managers in the ecosystem; all in the pursuit of making sure you can always use your favorite library with Greenwood as simply as running `npm i`.
+In addition, we've created demonstration repos for using Greenwood with [**tRCP**](https://github.com/thescientist13/greenwood-trpc) and [**Lume**](https://github.com/thescientist13/greenwood-lume) (still dependent on upcoming features coming in our [v0.34.0](https://github.com/ProjectEvergreen/greenwood/issues/1597) release).

 On the community side, we were happy to see the WinterCG [graduate and become an official ECMA Technical Committee group](https://www.w3.org/community/wintercg/2025/01/10/goodbye-wintercg-welcome-wintertc/) as the [WinterTC(55)](https://ecma-international.org/technical-committees/tc55/).
-Promoting standards for both the web and sever-side JavaScript runtimes is a valuable and meaningful vision and effort for the Greenwood team, and are happy to participate and contribute to the WinterTC and the [WCCG (Web Components Community Group)](https://www.w3.org/community/webcomponents/).
+Promoting standards for both the web and sever-side JavaScript runtimes is a valuable and meaningful vision and effort for the Greenwood team, and we are happy to participate and contribute to the WinterTC and the [WCCG (Web Components Community Group)](https://www.w3.org/community/webcomponents/).

 We hope these initiatives and improvements over the past year have worked to make Greenwood even better for building websites so please feel free to share your thoughts and feedback with us.